bentoml/BentoML/README.md

         return self.artifacts.model.predict(parsed_json)
 ```

-Now to pack your trained model with  your BentoService class, simply import it
+Now, to save your trained model for prodcution use, simply import your
-and `pack` it with required artifacts:
+BentoService class and `pack` it with required artifacts:

 ```
 from iris_classifier import IrisClassifier